olimorris/onedarkpro.nvim/README.md

 <p align="center">
     Atom's iconic One Dark theme for Neovim.<br>
-    Fully customisable, with Treesitter, LSP semantic tokens and support for many common plugins.<br><br>
+    Fully customisable, with Tree-sitter, LSP semantic tokens and support for many common plugins.<br><br>
     Based on the amazing <a href="https://github.com/Binaryify/OneDark-Pro">One Dark Pro</a> theme for Visual Studio Code.
 </p>